DmitriyTurutin/ShaleFoods/README.md

 Create an API that can

-1. Retrive Create Delete Update Vacancies
+1. Retrieve Create Delete Update Vacancies
-2. Retrive Create Delete Update Sales
+2. Retrieve Create Delete Update Sales
 3. Get and process data form contacts page
 4. Generate and send Email to client
 5. Generate and send Email to manager